Publish in the publishing house

 Done, I'm a self-publishing author - and then what?

 Being a self-publishing author requires a lot of initiative and good time management.
 Layout, editing, preparation for printing and distribution - all this has to be coordinated.
 A checklist can help you to work in a structured and efficient way.
 Marketing should not be underestimated either.
 There are some service providers who can help you with this.

 How do I find the right self-publishing service provider?

 Unlike with a publisher, you don't have to apply to a self-publishing service provider, but decide on an offer.
 This should fit your needs and goals.
 What conditions does the service provider offer?
-On which distribution channels will your book be placed?
-To know which service provider suits you, you should compare them with each other. compare.
-It is best to draw up a checklist.
-Criteria could be a low-priced publication, attractive commissions, support with layout and design or editing and proofreading.
-It is especially helpful if you give more weight to the points that are most important to you.
+Through which distribution channels will your book be sold?
+To know which service provider suits you, you should compare self-publishing providers.
+The best way to do this is to create a checklist.
+Criteria can include low-cost publishing, attractive fees, support with layout and design, or editing and proofreading.
+It is particularly helpful if you give more weight to the points that are most important to you.
 By the way: A publication at tredition is free of charge.

 For example, do you want to fulfil a lifelong dream with the book and make the story accessible to your family and friends?
 In that case, the fee plays a rather subordinate role.
 Is your plan to become a self-employed (part-time) author?
 Then distribution channels will matter.
 The legal conditions can also be decisive, i.e. whether you are exclusively bound to a service provider or can also use other additional publication channels.

 - No application is necessary, any author can publish their manuscript.

 - Publication is usually possible immediately.